Gema manual page

 binary mode instead of text mode.
 This makes no difference on most Unix

-systems, but on MS-DOS it changes the meaning of the new line character
+systems, but on Windows it changes the meaning of the new line character and

 - -k

-- Keep going.
-With this option, the program will try to continue execution
+Keep going.
+With this option, the program will try to continue

-after certain errors that would normally cause it to abort.
-This may
+execution after certain errors that would normally cause it to abort.

-be useful when you want to see everything that is wrong before starting
+This may be useful when you want to see everything that is wrong before

-to fix the errors.
-Errors will still cause a non-zero exit status despite
+starting to fix the errors.
+Errors will still cause a non-zero exit

 - -match

-- Matches only mode.
-Input text that doesn't match any template will
+Matches only mode.
+Input text that doesn't match any template will be

-domain.
-Another way to discard otherwise unmatched text is with the
+Another way to discard otherwise unmatched text is with the default rule

 - -i